taltech-coding/javadoc/JavaFXLayout.rst

                 // Use StackPanes as tiles
                 StackPane tile = createStackPane();
                 // If the tile is clicked, show or hide the smiley image.
+                // The smiley is the second element in the StackPane.
                 ImageView smiley = (ImageView) tile.getChildren().get(1);
                 smiley.setVisible(false); // Hidden by default
                 tile.setOnMouseClicked(e -> {
-                    // The smiley is the second element in the StackPane if (smiley.isVisible()) {
+                    if (smiley.isVisible()) {
                         smiley.setVisible(false);
                     } else {